-The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine OFF and cold, the level of the coolant in the bottle should be between the ranges indicated on the bottle.
+The coolant bottle provides a quick visual method for determining that the engine coolant (antifreeze) level is adequate.
+With the engine OFF and cold, the level of the engine coolant (antifreeze) in the bottle should be between the ranges indicated on the bottle.

-The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for coolant freeze point or replacing coolant.
+The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for engine coolant (antifreeze) freeze point or replacing engine coolant (antifreeze).
 Advise your service attendant of this.
 As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.

-When additional coolant is needed to maintain the proper level, it should be added to the coolant bottle.
+When additional engine coolant (antifreeze) is needed to maintain the proper level, it should be added to the coolant bottle.
 Do not overfill.